 Headquartered in Seattle, Amazon has built an urban campus in the center of the city – which features The Spheres, three glass-dome conservatories.
 Tours are available on select days.

 Although the Puget Sound waters may be too cold to swim in, the Alki Beach is a top summertime destination for walking, sunbathing and hanging out with friends.
-Additionally, there are a few points of interest that are fun to seek out – like the Statue of Liberty, Alki Point Lighthouse and the Birthplace of Seattle Monument.
+Additionally, there are a few points of interest that are fun to seek out – like the Statue of Liberty replica, Alki Point Lighthouse and the Birthplace of Seattle Monument.

-More Parks in Seattle
+More Parks In Seattle

-We highlighted a few top parks in our 3-Day Seattle Itinerary, but there are a few more notable Seattle parks – such as Kubota Garden, Green Lake Park and Discovery Park – that are also worth checking out on nice days.
+We highlighted a few top parks in our 3-Day Seattle Itinerary, but there are a several more notable Seattle parks – such as Kubota Garden, Green Lake Park and Discovery Park – that are also worth checking out on nice days.

-The Seattle Space Needle isn’t the only architectural gem in the city!
+The Seattle Space Needle isn’t the only architectural stand-out in the city!
 In fact, there are numerous buildings in Seattle that architectural gems.
 Some of the uniquely designed Seattle buildings include the Seattle Central Library, Rainier Tower, Seattle City Hall and King Street Station.

 Seattle Day Trips